ashaffer/vdux-server/Readme.md

   `vdux(store, app, ready)`
   * `store` - The redux store that processes your actions.
 Should probably include [virtex-string](https://github.com/ashaffer/virtex-string).
   * `app` - Your app.
 Accepts state, returns a vdom tree.
-  * `ready` - Accepts state and returns a bool indicating whether or not the app is loaded.
+  * `ready` - Optional.
+Accepts state and returns a bool indicating whether or not the app is loaded.
 When this returns true, the promise returned by vdux-server will be resolved with the rendered html of the app.

 ## Example - Sync